w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 comment_goes_here

----
+-
 Instructions:

 This follows the process at https://w3c.github.io/i18n-activity/guidelines/review-instructions.html

-1. **CREATE A PROPOSED REVIEW COMMENT BY REPLACING THE PROMPTS ABOVE THIS PARAGRAPH, BUT LEAVE THIS PARAGRAPH INTACT AS WELL AS THE TEXT BELOW IT** Then ask the i18n WG to review your comment.
+1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT** Then ask the i18n WG to review your comment.

-2. Set a label to identify the spec.
-This starts with **s: followed by the spec's short name**.
+2. Set a label to identify the spec: this starts with s: followed by the spec's short name.
 If you are unable to do that, ask a W3C staff contact to help.

-3. After discussion with the i18n WG, **raise this issue to the WG that owns the spec**.
-Use the text above this para as the starting point for that comment, but add any suggestions from the i18n WG.
+3. After discussion with the i18n WG, raise an issue in the repository of the WG that owns the spec.
+Use the text above these instructions as the starting point for that comment, but add any suggestions that arose from the i18n WG.
+In the other WG's repo, add an 'i18n-needs-resolution' label to the new issue.
+If you think any of the participants in layout requirements task force groups would be interested in following the discussion, add also the appropriate i18n-\*lreq label(s).

-4. **Replace the text 'url_for_the_issue_raised**' below with a link to the place you raised the issue.
+4. Replace the text 'url_for_the_issue_raised' below with a link to the issue you raised in the other WG's repository.
 Do NOT remove the initial '§ '.
 Do NOT use []() notation - just paste the URL.

-5. **Remove the 'pending' label.** DO NOT add a needs-resolution or tracker tag to this issue – add it to the issue you raised in the other WG's repo.
+5. Remove the 'pending' label, and add a 'needs-resolution' tag to this tracker issue – add it to the issue you raised in the other WG's repo.
+If you added an \*lreq label, add the label 'spec-type-issue' and a label to indicate the relevant typographic feature(s), eg. 'i:line_breaking'.
+The latter represent categories related to the Language Enablement Index, and all start with i:.

-6. Edit this issue to **remove all the instructions** down to and including this line,  but no further.
+6. Edit this issue to **REMOVE ALL THE INSTRUCTIONS** down to and including this line, but no further.

+End of instructions.
+-